danbang/article-distinct-encoding/README.md

 This repository contains data and code supporting the following paper:

-[Bang & Fleming (2018) “Distinct encoding of decision confidence in human medial prefrontal cortex”] (http://www.pnas.org/content/early/2018/05/18/1800795115)
+<a href="http://www.pnas.org/content/early/2018/05/18/1800795115">Bang & Fleming (2018) “Distinct encoding of decision confidence in human medial prefrontal cortex” </a>

 FigureX.m files will generate the specified plots from the paper by loading behavioural data, model predictions and/or fMRI ROI data.